Metaplastic niche and emerging infections in carcinogenesis

 Jaya Bhuvaneshwari

 Jaya joined the lab as a Master's student in August 2020.
 Her master intership and thesis project involves the characterization of the chlamydia-induced transcriptional changes on the columnar endocervical and stratified ectocervical epithelium using 3D organoid models.
 She defended her thesis work in 2021.
 She obtained her Bachelor's degree in Biotechnology in India in 2017.
-She also worked as a research fellow at the Indian Institute of Technology - Madras on Hyaluronic acid-producing microbes and Microbial heterogeneity.
-She started her Master's degree in Cell and Infection Biology at the University of Würzburg, Germany in 2019.
+She also worked as a research fellow at the Indian Institute of Technology - Madras.

 Philip Nkemdirim Mbonu